See things from a different perspective at one of the highest points on campus.

 - Note: Dates and times are subject to change.
-Tours may be canceled at any time due to weather.
+Tours may be canceled at any time due to inclement weather.

 - Reaching the tower requires climbing several flights of stairs including a “ladder-like” stair for the last 20 feet.
 Climbing the stairs may be physically demanding and difficult for any person uncomfortable with heights.

 Scheduling a Tour

 For inquiries about scheduling other group tours, please contact Conferences.and.Events@dartmouth.edu

 About the Bells

 Ernest Martin Hopkins, Dartmouth College President 1916-1945, Class of 1901, had visited Oxford and Cambridge and was much impressed with the bell-ringing on those campuses.
 When Baker Library was constructed, a trustee, Clarence B. Little, Class of 1881, donated $40,000 for a set of bells to be placed in the tower of the Library, in order to please President Hopkins.

 Meneely Bell Company of Troy, New York custom-built a 15-bell set.
 The bells vary in size from 200 to 5,300 pounds.
 They range an octave and a half on the scale, playing every note in that range, except E flat.

 The bells first rang in 1928.
 They were rung manually for the first year.
 The following year, William Durrschmidt, an instrument maker and Professor of Music, invented an automation system from three machines and a clock.
 It was similar to the mechanism of a player piano, where holes are punched into a roll of paper and the locations of the holes triggered the bell mechanism.
 There was also a keyboard in the tower, so people could play "instantaneous music" on the bells.